daniel5151/choochoos/docs/k1/kernel.md

 Using this ticketed binary heap has both drawbacks and benefits over a fixed-priority implementation (be that a vector of queues, or an intrusive linked list per priority).
 The benefit is that we can permit `p` priorities in `O(1)` space instead of `O(p)` space.
 This allows us to define priorities as the entire range of `int`, and will allow us to potentially reliable arithmetic on priorities in the future (however, whether or not we'll need such a thing is yet to be discovered).

 The drawback is that we lose FIFO if the ticket counter overflows.
-Right now, the ticket counter is a `uint32_t`, so we would have to push `2^32` `Tid`s onto `ready_queue` in order to see an overflow.
+Right now, the ticket counter is a `size_t` (a 32-bit unsigned integer), so we would have to push `2^32` `Tid`s onto `ready_queue` in order to see an overflow.
 This definitely won't happen in our `k1` demo, but it doesn't seem impossible in a longer running program that is rapidly switching tasks.
 We're experimenting with using the non-native `uint64_t`, and we will profile such a change as we wrap up `k2`.

 ### Context Switching